kia2612/kia2612/README.md

 - 👋 Hi, I’m @kia2612
 - 👀 I’m interested in Computers in general.
 My main focus is about programming and hardware;
 - 🌱 I’m currently learning Python.
 But, I wish to learn C and C++;
 - 💞️ I’m looking to collaborate on multiple areas of programming.
-Mainly in Artificial Intelligence and robotics;
+Mainly in Artificial Intelligence, data science and robotics;
 - 🖥️ I wish to study Computer Science or Computer Engineering.

 <!---